 Boats, yachts and similar watercraft usually use conventional on-board toilets.
 Many people resort to mechanical pumping, others swear by the electronic version, and some people use chemicals to combat the hustle and bustle on board.
-But there is a simple and sustainable alternative: the dry separation toilet.
+But there is a simple and sustainable alternative: the composting toilet.
 Find out about old methods and new opportunities in this guide.

 What's the story with the on-board toilet?It is often rumored that on ships and boats the daily business is drained into the waters after rinsing.
 This is not correct.
 From a purely legal point of view, the leftovers may not simply be dumped in the cool water.
 The waters are protected, so going overboard with poop should be avoided as much as possible.

 The International Convention for the Prevention of Pollution from Ships (MARPOL) regulates how and where wastewater from ships may be disposed of.
 For example, waste and sewage may only be disposed of once a minimum distance from the coast has been reached.
 On inland waters, "wild dumping" of feces is an absolute no-go.